 Yes, I have my Mac bias, but to be able to have software running that soon will old enough to be drafted, well, it is hard to top that, 95% of the market and all.

-The post "Legacy of Old Code: Software Old Enough to Get a Drivers License" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2003/10/legacy-of/) on October 24, 2003.
+The post "Legacy of Old Code: Software Old Enough to Get a Drivers License" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2003/10/legacy-of/) on October 24, 2003.